 Chicago Brain Injury Attorneys

-At Horwitz, Horwitz & Associates, our Chicago personal injury attorneys have obtained the largest verdict in Illinois history for a brain injury.
+At Horwitz, Horwitz & Associates, our Chicago personal injury attorneys have obtained what was the largest verdict in Illinois history for a brain injury.
 To read about this record setting verdict, please click here.

 What is a Brain Injury?